 Request a Replacement or Duplicate Diploma

-The Registrar’s Office issues a diploma to students who have met all degree requirements, whose degree has been conferred by the institution and who have met all financial obligations to the University.
+The Registrar’s Office issues a diploma to students who have met all degree requirements, whose degree has been conferred by the institution and who have met all financial obligation to the University.
 Students may request a replacement or duplicate diploma using the Diploma Re-Order Form available with the Registrar’s Office.
 A replacement or duplicate diploma is $25.00 each.

 The Registrar’s Office reserves the right to withhold issuing a diploma or processing a replacement or duplicate diploma requests if a student has an unpaid financial obligation to the University.